synthmata/ccynthmata/README.md

 * Try every option to attach events in order of "usefulness" (oninput first, if notpresent, onchange etc.) in tryAttachParameterChangeHandler
 * Patch serialization/deserialization
  * in particular deserializing the midicctotal elements

+## Known Issues / Notes / Caveats
+* midiCcTotal only works properly for checkable controls (radiobuttons are the obvious use case).
+This may be a feature rather than a bug...